Zomnipotential/ml_ticket_quality/README.md

 src/main/resources/quality_report.json

 **This way, the Java backend always serves the most recent ticket data.
-No manual steps are required unless your folder names differ.**
+No manual steps are required unless the folder names differ.**

 ## 5. Privacy and Redaction